 - Therefore, God was incapable of desiring Jesus to be rejected, tortured and murdered.
 Yet allowed it (for morally sufficient reasons).

 (1) God is incapable of desiring sin, yet may allow sin to take place.

 God is holy, and therefore is incapable of desiring anything but good.
 It is impossible for Him to delight, take pleasure, or want evil or sin.
 Not because He chooses good over evil, but because He is goodness Himself.

 (2) Rejection, torture and murder of the Messiah are sins.

-Jesus’ trial was rigged.
-He did not deserve the punishment (torture) and rejection He had to endure following the corrupted trial.
-The arrest, trial, conviction, sentencing and execution of Jesus Christ were, and still are, without legal precedent.
-He received the death penalty even though Pontius Pilate – the local Roman authority – found Him innocent.
+Jesus’ trail was distorted.
+Furthermore, Jesus did not deserve the punishment (torture) and rejection He had to endure following the corrupted trail.
+The arrest, trial, conviction, sentencing and execution of Jesus Christ were and still are without legal precedent.
+He suffered the death penalty even though Pontius Pilate – the local Roman authority – found Him innocent.
 (Luke 23:4).

 (3) Jesus was rejected, tortured and murdered.